Archetypal branding provides a powerful framework for understanding people’s motivations and behaviours.

 2. Select your Archetype

-Once you’ve chosen between the 4 motivators, see which one of the three archetypes in that category (see below) best describes your brand’s mission:
+Once you’ve chosen between the 4 motivators, see which one of the 3 archetypes in this category (see below) best describes your brand’s mission:

 Self-actualization, independence, fulfilment